LGBTQ Families and Single Parents: Fostering in Colorado

 The orientation meeting — which is no-commitment — is exactly the right venue for these questions.
 A good agency will answer them directly and without hesitation.
 An agency that hedges or deflects is giving you useful information about what your experience with them would look like.

-Colorado has a genuine need for more LGBTQ-affirming homes and more homes headed by single adults.
-The Colorado Foster Care Licensing Guide covers the full eligibility requirements, the home study process, and how to navigate the agency selection process so you find the licensing pathway that fits your household from the start.
+The Colorado Foster Care Licensing Guide covers the eligibility requirements, the home study process, and how to navigate agency selection so you can find a licensing pathway that fits your household.

 The Bottom Line